-Summer in London (June – August)
+Visit London in Summer (June – August)

 You may wish to escape the heat in the middle of the day, and what better way to spend your time than to enjoy the cool air and cultural exhibits of some of London’s finest galleries and museums?
 If you take our National Gallery Tour you’re sure to see some of Europe’s finest artworks and our British Museum Tour will take you on a journey through world history with an emphasis on Britain’s role in it.

 Another great option if the heat is getting too much for you, is to head for the water.
 The River Thames is your best bet if you fancy doing some sightseeing by boat.
 If you’d prefer to actually go for a swim, then why not check out the Serpentine Lido.
 Swimmers can make the most of mild weather and take a dip in the Serpentine lake, in London’s beautiful Hyde Park.

 Come evening time, you’ll be ready to get back to the hustle and bustle of the central London streets.
 Make the most of the light and warm evenings at one of Londons many food markets, or enjoy a movie at an open air cinema.

 - Trooping the Colour – The King’s birthday parade performed by the military

 - Buckingham Palace State Rooms – are open to the public, your chance to see how the Royal’s live